Impacts

 In 2010, Campus Saint-Jean of the University of Alberta created a campaign , Brick by Brick, to raise funds to build a school in Kenya.
 In 2015, a $20,000 cheque was given to Me to We.

 Hand in Hand is committed to supporting the community’s effort to have clean drinking water.
-Their bore hole has an inadequate supply of salty (brackish) water and the diesel generator used to operate the pump needs repairs often and no one is this pastoral community is familiar with repairs, nor can the community afford the cost of the diesel fuel.
-The vision is to drill another bore hole seeking a stronger adequate flow of clean water and use a solar operated pump for clean energy and no repairs.
+Their bore hole had an inadequate supply of salty (brackish) water and the diesel generator used to operate the pump needed repairs often and no one is this pastoral community is familiar with repairs, nor could the community afford the cost of the diesel fuel.
+Hand -n-Hand worked collaborativwely with other communities to raise $50,000 Canadian Dollars to drill a new borehole, install 2 large water storage tanks, solar panels and a solar operated pump.
+The water was piped from the borehole to the community school.
+The vision inow is to extend the distribution in 3 directions to reach community members in the village.

 Mama Charity-Togo